MattPickard/Project_Portfolio/Memior Project/README.md

 <a name="purpose"></a>
 ## Purpose

-This project was an exploration of various RAG (Retrieval-Augmented Generation) techniques applied to a dataset of personal significance - a memoir written by my grandfather.
-The hope was to demonstrate and improve my intuitions and understandings of RAG and NLP (Natural Language Processing) pipelines.
-In total, I built and evaluated four pipelines with the goal of comparing various techniques and architectures.
-I started with a simple RAG pipeline to use as a baseline, then worked on an ensemble of techniques including **reranking**, **context enrichment windows**, and **query rewriting**.
-Finally, I implemented and evaluated Microsoft's GraphRAG due to GraphRAG's popularity in the RAG community as an architecture.
+This project serves as an exploration of various RAG (Retrieval-Augmented Generation) techniques, applied to a dataset of personal significance — a memoir written by my grandfather.
+My objective was not only to demonstrate my understanding of RAG and NLP (Natural Language Processing) pipelines but also to refine my skills in implementing these techniques.
+RAG techniques have a wide range of potential applications, including but not limited to enhancing search engines, improving customer support systems such as chatbots, generating personalized content, and facilitating knowledge management in organizations.
+I built and evaluated four distinct pipelines, each designed to compare and contrast various methodologies and architectures and to showcase the importance and power of utilizing ensemble approaches.
+I began with a foundational RAG pipeline, which provided a baseline for my experiments, and subsequently added on an ensemble of techniques, including **reranking**, **context enrichment windows**, and **query rewriting**.
+Finally, I built and evaluated a simple implementation of Microsoft's GraphRAG, a popular architecture in the RAG community, to assess its performance and capabilities.

 <p align="center">
   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/success_rates.png" alt="Success Rates" style="width: 70%">